Domain Name Registration Checklist

 What is a Domain name?

-Domain names are the address of your website that people type in the browser to visit your website.
-Think of it like this; if your website were a house, the domain name would be its address.
+Domain names are the address of your website that people type into their browser to visit your website.
+Think of it like this: if your website were a house, the domain name would be its address.

 Once you have registered your domain, you need to start thinking about web hosting services.